backus/twitter-follow-recommendations/README.md

       6 ATabarrok
 ```

-You may get rate limited by twitter if you put a lot of people in your `favorites.csv`!
+You may get rate limited by twitter if you put a lot of people in your `favorites.txt`!
 Just give it time